tiger3homs/scripts2play-cs/UserConfig2/README.md

 *   **Menu not appearing**: Ensure Tampermonkey is enabled for `play-cs.com`.
 Check your browser's console (`F12`) for any errors.
 *   **Commands not executing**: Make sure you are in an actual server where the chat input box is visible.
 The script waits for the game UI to appear.
-*   **Keybinds not working outside menu**: If you have the menu open, make sure you click outside of the menu or press `Alt + Shift + X` again to close it and re-enable pointer lock/game controls.
+*   **Keybinds not working outside menu**: If you have the menu open, make sure you click outside of the menu or click the gear icon again to close it and re-enable pointer lock/game controls.
-*   **Commands not saving**: Ensure you click "Save Configuration" after making changes.
-Check Tampermonkey's storage for `cs_user_config_commands`.
+*   **Commands not saving**: Ensure you click "Save" after making changes.
+Check Tampermonkey's storage for `cs_user_config_commands_v3`.

 ## Contribution

-This script was initially created by `tiger3homs` (aka `obbe.00` on Discord) and improved by Gemini.
+This script was initially created by `tiger3homs` (aka `obbe.00` on Discord) and was significantly refactored and improved in v3.
 Feel free to fork, modify, and suggest improvements!

 <br>